sirkon/caddycfg/README.md

 }
 ```

-`pluginConfig` has a methods `Arguments` from embedded type `caddycfg.Args` to get these positional parameters
+`pluginConfig` has a method `Arguments` from embedded type `caddycfg.Args` to get these positional parameters

+There is also alternative approach, which needs a bit more work yet provides better control over content:

+interface `caddycfg.Arguments` can be implemented - its methods gets and returns poisitional parameters.

 ##### Example 4